-Hutchison Telecommunications (Australia) Limited (the "Company" or "Parent Entity") is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Securities Exchange.
-A description of the nature of the operations and principal activities of the Company and its controlled entities (the "Group" or "HTAL") is included in the Directors' report on pages 15 to 22.
-The financial report was authorised for issue by the Board on the 25th February 2021.
+Hutchison Telecommunications (Australia) Limited ("HTAL" or the "Company") is a company limited by shares incorporated in Australia whose shares are publicly traded on the Australian Securities Exchange.
+A description of the nature of the operations and principal activities of the Company and its controlled entities (together the "Group") is included in the Directors' report on pages 15 to 22.
+The financial report was authorised for issue by the Board on the 24 February 2022.
 The Company has the power to amend and reissue the financial report.